Cruise ship changes course after US judge orders seizure | Business

 - United States

-A cruise ship that was supposed to dock in Miami sailed to the Bahamas instead after a U.S. judge granted an order to seize the vessel as part of a lawsuit over unpaid fuel.
+A cruise ship that was supposed to dock in Miami has instead sailed to the Bahamas, after a US judge granted an order to seize the vessel as part of a lawsuit over millions of dollars in unpaid fuel.

 Cruise trackers show Crystal Symphony currently docked in the Bahamian island of Bimini.

-The ship was scheduled to land in Miami on Saturday.
-But a federal judge in Miami issued an arrest warrant for the ship on Thursday, a maritime practice where a U.S. Marshal goes aboard the vessel and takes charge of it once it enters U.S. waters.
+The ship was scheduled to arrive in Miami on Saturday.
+But a federal judge in Miami issued an arrest warrant for the ship on Thursday, a maritime practice where a US Marshal goes aboard a vessel and takes charge of it once it enters US waters.

+Passengers and entertainers said on social media they were surprised to find out about the legal case.
+One guest posted a letter on Facebook from Crystal Cruises Management that said the change in itinerary was due to ''non-technical operational issues''.

 The lawsuit was filed in a Miami federal court by Peninsula Petroleum Far East against the ship under a maritime procedure that allows actions against vessels for unpaid debts.
-The complaint says Crystal Symphony was chartered or managed by Crystal Cruises and Star Cruises, which are both sued for breach of contract for owing $4.6 million in fuel.
+The complaint says Crystal Symphony was chartered or managed by Crystal Cruises and Star Cruises, which are both sued for breach of contract for allegedly owing USD 4.6 million in fuel.

 ALSO READ